 Copyright protection arises automatically the moment an original work is "fixed in a tangible medium of expression," in other words, the moment that text is written down or typed, or the moment a song is recorded.

 Because copyright protection happens so easily, and lasts so long, you should assume that any work you want to use is copyrighted, unless it is very old or produced by the U.S. government.
 A work does not need to be registered, published, or have a copyright notice on it to be protected by copyright.
 For works created in the U.S., copyright lasts from the moment a work is created until 70 years after the death of the author, except for works produced by a company/employer in which case the copyright lasts 95 years from the date of publication.

 Copyright has expired for works published in the United States before 1925 (as of January 1, 2020, now a moving wall that changes every year), which means they are in the public domain.
 However, because of the 95-year term limit now in place, works published in the US before 1924 will enter the public domain on January 1, 2019.
 You are free to use or reproduce works in the public domain however you want.
 In addition, some works published between 1923 and 1963 may also be in the public domain, but this can only be determined on a case-by-case basis.
 All works created after 1963 are under copyright, except for work produced by the U.S. government, and state constitutions and laws.
-If you are trying to determine whether a work published between 1923 and 1963 is still under copyright, there are a couple of places to check:
+If you are trying to determine whether a work published between 1923 and 1963 is still under copyright, there is a place to check:

 What is fair use?